niels-demeyer/subnet-tailscale-proxmox/README.md

 1. **Validation**: Checks for root privileges and container existence
 2. **Container Management**: Starts the container if it's not running
+3. **IP Detection**: Automatically detects the container's IP address (if no subnet specified)
-3. **Tailscale Installation**: Downloads and installs Tailscale in the container
+4. **Tailscale Installation**: Downloads and installs Tailscale in the container
-4. **Network Configuration**: Enables IP forwarding for IPv4 and IPv6
+5. **Network Configuration**: Enables IP forwarding for IPv4 and IPv6
-5. **LXC Permissions**: Configures container permissions for TUN/TAP devices
+6. **LXC Permissions**: Configures container permissions for TUN/TAP devices
-6. **Performance Optimization**: Enables UDP GRO forwarding on the bridge interface
+7. **Performance Optimization**: Enables UDP GRO forwarding on the bridge interface
-7. **Service Startup**: Restarts container and starts Tailscale with subnet routing
+8. **Service Startup**: Restarts container and starts Tailscale with subnet routing
-8. **Persistence Configuration**: Creates systemd service for automatic startup
+9. **Persistence Configuration**: Creates systemd service for automatic startup
-9. **Backup**: Creates a backup of the original container configuration
+10. **Backup**: Creates a backup of the original container configuration

 ## Persistence and Auto-Start